jhanlon8/YelpAPI/README.md

 # YelpAPI
-Yelp API, requests user for a location (City) and what type of food or you would like to look for, pizza, burgers, coffee, etc.
+Yelp API, requests user for a location (City/Zip Code) and what type of food or you would like to look for, pizza, burgers, coffee, etc.

 ## Workshop by CSUSM Developer Student Clubs
 ### What we used:
 - Python 3
 - Pip
+- Yelp Developers Account